TheValuableAsset/What-Is-Your-Budget/README.md

 ### Max Gain and Max Loss Labels:

+#

-If you want to modify the Max Gain / Max Loss, you msut modify the input in thinkscript!
+If you want to modify the Max Gain / Max Loss, you msut modify the input in the Settings section!

 Default input: